Research

 Metallosupramolecular Self-Assembly

 Through careful design of ligands and judicious choice of metal ions, complex architectures can be made to self-assemble from the mixing of these components.
 The resultant metallosupramolecular species can be utilised for a range of applications, including as molecular reaction flasks, drug delivery vehicles, sensors, and for storage of reactive reagents.
 In particular we have an interest in developing structurally complex, functional ligand frameworks that remain capable of high-fidelity self-assembly.
+Something we have become especially fascinated by is the orientation-selective incorporation of low-symmetry ligands into coordination cages with the aim of developing cages with anisotropic, information-rich cavities.

 Metallo-Supramolecular Self-Assembly with Reduced-Symmetry Ligands